a1r0/bash_scripting/README.md

 ```

 # Known issues
-`Shuf` depends on GNU `coreutils` package which are not provided by Mac OS
+`Shuf` utility depends on GNU `coreutils` package which are not provided by Mac OS
 Install it isung HomeBrew package manager with the following command `brew install coreutils`